Fittings Limited

-Fittings Limited was an iron foundry started in 1902 in Oshawa, Ontario, Canada, by J.D.
+Fittings Limited was a Canadian iron foundry started in 1902 in Oshawa, Ontario, by J.D.
 Storie to manufacture cast iron pipe fittings.
 The factory was in operation from 1902 until closure in 1987.
 Fittings, together with several other small manufacturing operations enabled Oshawa to be considered the "Manchester of Canada".

 Oshawa Stove Company

 In 1873, the Oshawa Stove Works was founded as a joint stock company with a $5,000 bonus from the town of Oshawa.
 The company employed about 30 men.
 In 1880, new management under J.S.
 Larke, who accepted a government job that required travel to Australia and left the business to his business partner J. Bales in 1894.
 The Oshawa Stove Company facilities were housed in a three-story brick building that included molding shops, nickel plating facilities and pattern making facilities as stoves were made of cast iron in the 1800s.

 Shortly after 1894, the Oshawa Stove Company went out of business and the factory sat idle until 1902.